RepubblicaTech/rtos/README.md

 └── toolchain
     ├── Makefile
     └── x86_64-elf	<-- You should create this directory
-	--- All of these files should come from the downloaded tar archive --- ├── bin
+	--- All of these folders should come from the downloaded tar archive --- ├── bin
         ├── include
         ├── lib